LoyolaChicagoCode/breeze-spark-demo/README.md

    --workload: Number of computations you want to do.
 By default, we use nodes * partitions so there is sufficient work to do per node and (hopefully) take advantage of cores.

+   --outputdir: Where to write various log files (e.g. node utilization, performance)

+   --cacherdd: Whether or not to cache the RDD (disabled by default)